Getting an STI test

 It is quick and painless.
 It's really important to have an STI test even if you don't have any symptoms.

 If you are having sex, then you should have regular STI tests.
+How often depends on how regularly you are changing sexual partners.

 If you are unsure whether you need an STI test, phone the Sexual Health Helpline on 9227 6178 (Perth metropolitan callers) or 1800 198 205 (country callers).